synacktiv/bip/doc/gui/plugin.rst

 Implementation internals
 ========================

-This part as for goal to describe the internal of the :class:`BipPlugin`: how are they loaded by the :class:`~bip.gui.pluginmanager.BipPluginManager` and how the interface with :class:`BipActivity`.
+This part as the goal to describe the internal of the :class:`BipPlugin`: how are they loaded by the :class:`~bip.gui.pluginmanager.BipPluginManager` and how the interface with :class:`BipActivity`.
 It is not necessary to read it for using them or writing one.